Pizza4Coders/practica-dms-2020-2021/components/dms2021client/README.md

 - **Controller:** The part of the code that manages the logic of the client with a manager class which allows the communication between the Model and the View.

 ## Design patterns
-- **Wrapper:** The menus are coded in a way the `Menu` is the interface used for creating menus, then `OrderedMenu` implements the interface, and finally each menu extends `OrderedMenu` adding new functionalities.
-In our case the extra functionalities are the different calls that each menu option does when they are selected.
+- **Template Method:** The menus are coded in a way the `OrderedMenu` is the abstract class used for creating menus and finally each menu extends `OrderedMenu` overriding some methods.
+Here, occurs an inversion of the normal order of calls in the inheritance because the `OrderedMenu` class calls implemented methods of subclasses.

 ## Code structure
 - bin/: Here we have the starting point of our program.